-Language Selection for the Graphical User Interface
+1.1.2 Language Selection for the Graphical User Interface

 The UForge UI is accessible in different languages.
-You can select the language using the round flag options at the top right-hand of the UI, next to the sign-in button.
+You can select the language using the the drop-down menu at the top right-hand of the UI, next to the sign-in button.